epeake/ThumbToPrint/README.md

-# quiccPrints
+# thumb_to_print

-Takes images of thumbs from an iphone, using our ios app, and converts them into fingerprint images.
+As part of a larger image processing project where we developed an app to takes images of thumbs from an iphone and convert them into fingerprint images.
+The algorithm takes advantage of fingerprints' high spatial frequencies to create a mask around the thumb region, then uses local threshilding to extract the ridges and valleys of the thumb.

 See example below!

 Original Photo                                                                        |  Extracted Print :------------------------------------------------------------------------------------:|:-------------------------: